celestiaorg/docs/learn/how-celestia-works/transaction-lifecycle.md

-Light nodes connect to a celestia-node in the DA network, listen to extended block headers (i.e., the block headers together with the relevant DA metadata, such as the $4k$ intermediate Merkle roots), and perform DAS on the received headers (i.e., ask for random data chunks).
+Light nodes connect to a celestia-node in the DA network, listen to extended block headers (i.e., the block headers together with the relevant DA metadata, such as the $4k$ intermediate Merkle roots), and perform DAS on the received headers (i.e., ask for random data shares).

 Note that although it is recommended, performing DAS is optional -- light nodes could just trust that the data corresponding to the commitments in